Develop Windows service apps

-Using Microsoft Visual Studio or the Microsoft .NET Framework SDK, you can easily create services by creating an application that is installed as a service.
+Using Visual Studio or the .NET Framework SDK, you can easily create services by creating an application that is installed as a service.
 This type of application is called a Windows service.
 With framework features, you can create services, install them, and start, stop, and otherwise control their behavior.

 Provides an overview of Windows service applications, the lifetime of a service, and how service applications differ from other common project types.